12 Tips, Tricks, and Things You Didn’t Know About Flying

 Some seats may have slightly more or less legroom depending on the curvature of the plane

 Pilots only tell passengers what they need to know, so even if there’s an engine failure, most of the time it goes unannounced.
 Most planes can fly just fine with one engine anyway.

 Pilots never tell passengers about thunderstorms, often times, they’ll say: “We’re approaching a patch of rough air,” so no one freaks out.

 ““We’re approaching a patch of rough air,” so no one freaks out.”

 One of the worst things that can happen to an aircraft is hitting a massive updraft, which can’t be seen by radar.
 It throws everything up in the air and then down very violently.
 Turbulence, on the other hand, just bounces the plane around for a bit.

-Sometimes, a plane will have an aborted landing due to whatever reason, (like something blocking the runway).
+Sometimes, a plane will have an aborted landing due to something unforeseen (like an object blocking the runway).
 The plane will all of a sudden pull up again and circle around.
 This happens every now and then and is somewhat normal, but passengers almost never know.